He who has a why to live can bear almost any how.

 If you are unsure of your life purpose, here’s a mission you can aim for.

 It’s one of the best ways you can make your life meaningful because you take an unselfish act towards someone important in your life.

 For example, your parents have never had proper holidays.
 They have spent their entire life working and taking care of you and your siblings.

-You decide your purpose is to become as successful as you can be and buy 2 round the world tickets for your parents.
+You decide your purpose is to become as successful as you can be and buy two round-the-world tickets for your parents.

 Looking after their well-being and creating and maintaining a strong family bond is a worthwhile purpose to pursue.

 It’s infinitely better than struggling to find your life purpose and wasting your whole life over it.